ornl-training/julia-intro/episodes/01_02_Using_the_REPL.md

 ## Objectives

-  - "Explore basic functionality of input."
+  - Explore basic functionality of input.
-  - "Learn how to declare variables."
+  - Learn how to declare variables.
-  - "Learn about REPL modes."
+  - Learn about REPL modes.

 ::::::